johnprince21/Task05/README.md

-//Resume create in format of JSON :
+//Resume created in format of JSON :

 let resume = {
     "candidateInfo" : {